 @BBCSport Anything can happen in 5 years…

 — Brandon Hilton (@brandonhilton_) March 30, 2015

-John Stones is the only one of the back four who seems certain to be involved in 2020, though even he hasn’t been in the best of form of late.
+John Stones is the only one of the back four who you’d back to be involved in 2021.

-Harry Maguire was still playing back-up to Curtis Davies and James Chester at Hull, while Ben Chilwell and Trent Alexander-Arnold were among those still waiting to play first-team football of any kind.
+Harry Maguire was still playing back-up to Curtis Davies and James Chester at Hull when the BBC made their prediction, while Ben Chilwell and Trent Alexander-Arnold were among those still waiting to play first-team football of any kind.

 Stones was joined in the predicted centre-back pairing by Eric Dier, and in fairness, we didn’t know for sure whether he’d eventually play in defence or midfield.
-Calum Chambers was one of the write-in suggestions, and his versatility could yet see him sneak into the squad – if not the starting line-up – with a strong finish to the season at Arsenal.
+Calum Chambers was one of the write-in suggestions, and his versatility could yet see him sneak into the squad – if not the starting line-up – with a fan in the form of the manager, Gareth Southgate.